Skip to Main Content

 Where the Krone Sits in the Vogtsburg Dining Picture

 For comparison, the broader German regional-cuisine category includes addresses like Fahr in Künten-Sulz and Gannerhof in Innervillgraten, both of which operate in similarly terroir-specific Alpine and southwestern contexts.
 Further afield in Germany's fine dining tier, restaurants like Aqua in Wolfsburg, JAN in Munich, Schwarzwaldstube in Baiersbronn, CODA Dessert Dining in Berlin, Vendôme in Bergisch Gladbach, ES:SENZ in Grassau, Restaurant Haerlin in Hamburg, and Schanz in Piesport represent a different tier of ambition and price.
-The Krone's peer set is local and accessible, which is its particular value proposition.
+The Krone's comparable set is local and accessible, which is its particular value proposition.

 Planning a Visit

 Die Achkarrer Krone is at Schloßbergstraße 15 in Vogtsburg im Kaiserstuhl, in the Achkarren district.
 The address is within the single-euro-sign price range, placing it among the most accessible Michelin-recognised tables in the region.
-Vogtsburg is leading reached by car from Freiburg, roughly 20 kilometres to the east, or from the A5 motorway.
+Vogtsburg is reached by car from Freiburg, roughly 20 kilometres to the east, or from the A5 motorway.
 The village sits at the foot of the Schlossberg, one of the Kaiserstuhl's most distinguished vineyard sites, which also makes it a natural stop for wine visitors touring the appellation.
 Booking is advisable, particularly on weekends during the asparagus and wine harvest seasons when local demand from visitors in the region runs high.
-Hours and booking method are leading confirmed directly with the venue.
+Hours and booking method are best confirmed directly with the venue.

 For a fuller picture of dining in the area, see our full Vogtsburg im Kaiserstuhl restaurants guide.
 Those planning a longer stay can also consult our hotels guide, our bars guide, our wineries guide, and our experiences guide for Vogtsburg im Kaiserstuhl.